Livefyre/docker-aem/README.md

 ## Building a base AEM image

+1. Create a working directory by cloning this git repo

+     ```bash
+     git clone git@github.com:Livefyre/docker-aem
+     cd docker-aem
+     ```

-Building a basic aem image, that can be used easily against a prepared CRX directory.
-Building too much into the image doesn't add much benefit over bind mounting a directory into the a running container.
+2. Build an aem image.
+Building too much into the image doesn't add much value over bind mounting a directory into the a running container.
    So the image just establishes a working dir, and provides a entrypoint command.

+    ```bash
     docker build -t centos-aem -f Dockerfile-aem .
+    ```

 Note: the .dockerignore will prevent jars and other installation materials from being pushed into the build context.
 You can